theforeman/foreman/webpack/stories/docs/intervalMiddleware.md

 }
 ```

-Components that use Hooks such as "useEffect", should call for cleanup same as in "componentWillUnmount":
+Components that use Hooks such as `useEffect`, should call for cleanup same as in `componentWillUnmount`:
 ```js
 // MyComponent/MyComponent.js
 ...